SimonGrchevski/Portfolio/README.md

     When the form is submited, check with JS if the input is correct and display the response near the button

+## Local-storage project
+    On change save the input of the form elements in the local storage and place them in the inputs when reload the page.

 ![Screenshot](./ScreenShot1.png)

 ![Screenshot](./ScreenShot2.png)